51Degrees/specifications/pipeline-specification/wip/pipeline-concepts.md

 ## Engine

-An `Engine` is a specialisation of a Flow Element, which builds on the basic functionality provided by Flow Element to provide higher level functions in a consistent way.
+An `Engine` is a specialization of a Flow Element, which builds on the basic functionality provided by Flow Element to provide higher level functions in a consistent way.